intersystems-community/intersystems-iris-dev-template/README.md

 * Loads the ObjectScript code into IRISAPP database using Package Manager
 * Promotes development with the 'Package First' paradigm.
 [Watch the video](https://www.youtube.com/watch?v=havPyPbUj1I)
 * Provides a unit testing environment: sample unit tests, tests module enablement
+* Ready for embedded python development: ENV varialbes are set up, CallIn service is On, all modules in requirements.txt will be installed during docker build.

 ## Usage
 Start a new dev repository with InterSystems IRIS using this one as a template.